 5. Tack on Campaign IDs to WordPress Actions

 Do you want to associate any core or custom WordPress actions with your Salesforce campaigns?
 Attaching WordPress actions to Salesforce lets you associate users who register on your Wordpress site with a sales campaign.
 You can also add anyone who submits a specific form to a given Salesforce campaign ID.
-You can even target specific website activities you want tracked.
+You can even target particular website activities you want to be tracked.
 For example, you can add a WordPress action that keeps track of the number of blog posts a user views in each product or service category.
-If they hit a certain metric (i.e. number of blog posts read) you can associate them with a campaign ID that corresponds to that category.
+If they hit a specific metric (i.e., number of blog posts read) you can associate them with a campaign ID that corresponds to that category.
 The number of custom actions you can create and track in this manner is endless.
-So be sure you have a specific marketing or sales goal in mind you can align these custom actions to.
+So be sure you have specific marketing or sales goal in mind you can align these custom actions to.

 6. Custom Object Integration

 Salesforce is extremely extensible with the right developer on your team.
-You can create entire Salesforce objects dedicated to your website (isn't that sexy?).
-Another example - if you want to build a website that helps keep track of your rental properties and store their data in Salesforce, then a custom integration with custom Salesforce objects and tracking is what you need.
-You can even keep track of tenant rent due dates, amounts and payments right inside of your Salesforce database but allow your tenants to pay their bills on your WordPress website.
+You can create entire Salesforce objects dedicated to your website.
+For example, if you want to build a website that tracks your rental properties and stores their data in Salesforce, then a custom integration is what you need.
+You can use it to track tenant rent due dates, amounts, and payments right inside of your Salesforce database but allow your tenants to pay their bills on your WordPress website.

 There certainly is a lot you can do with Salesforce and WordPress and even HubSpot.
 Just be sure you have all your customizations and configurations tied to your business goals and priorities.
 Otherwise, you'll just be spinning your wheels on the cool tech that ultimately has no benefit to the bottom line and proves little ROI.